 If you found an apartment you love, you are probably wondering if you can stay in it forever.
-In theory, yes you can – as long as your lease continues to be renewed.
+In theory, yes you can as long as your lease continues to be renewed.
+If you want to stay in an apartment forever.
 You are not alone.
 According to National Freddie Mac’s 2019 housing survey, nearly 40% of renters report that they will likely never own a home.

 Why Do People Live in Apartment Complexes for Decades?

 Some apartment complexes have residents staying for over 30 years because they love the lifestyle provided.
 So, why do people choose to live in apartments for the long term?

 1. All landscaping and grounds done

 The grass is cut and mowed, snow is typically managed, and roofs repaired.
 Virtually all the headaches of homeownership are solved in a well-managed building.